How to Apply

 Registration to the test: Registration is done directly through our Testing service's portal.
 For registering and sitting the test, no documents on high school grades nor language certifications are requested.

 Please read the Admission Announcement carefully before registering to the test

 Registration for Non EU Citizens is done through this link:

 The EU Candidates' admission test scheduled in Milan on March 5, 6 and 7 has been postponed to a date to be defined.
 Please read the full notice on this page of our website: https://www.unisr.it/en/servizi/ammissioni

 The European quota includes: EU Citizens, Non-European citizens already residing in Italy, Citizens from Norway, Iceland, Liechtenstein, Switzerland and the Republic of San Marino (Ministerial Prot.
 N° 7802 of March 24, 2015).

-The test for this quota will be held in Milan only on March 6 and 7.
+The test for this quota will be held in Milan on March 5, 6 and 7.

 Select your preferred date when registering.
 The registration link is available on this page: